StevenPurn/fitbod/README.md

    * The `+` in the `add set` button is not vertically centered
  * Organizing the components directory to establish a standard

+ Separately, I would also be a lot more intentional about my commit frequency, size, descriptions, and creating PRs for all changes.
+But in this case, I was optimizing for speed.

 ## Issues

 I noticed in the mobile mock the `add set` button does not have a black outline but it does in the desktop mock.
 I've not included it as I think it looks better without but this would be something I would clarify with a designer or compare against existing examples in the codebase in a typical workday.